kescardoso/cryptopedia/README.md

 3.  **More credits** [here](https://thecryptopedia.herokuapp.com/credits)

-4.  **Acknowledgements** Gratitude to my dear mentor Seun for her feminine and generous support and motivation throughout my coding training and journey.
-Also, to [Code Institute](https://codeinstitute.net/) Student Services for their incredible patience and support.
+4.  **Acknowledgements** Gratitude to my dear mentor Seun for her feminine and gentle support and motivation throughout my coding training and journey.
+Also, to [Code Institute](https://codeinstitute.net/) Student Services and tutors for their incredible patience and and ongoing 24hour support.
 Thank you, from the bottom of my heart.